frc2204/website/join.md

 #### Costs

-The cost to join the team is $500, which covers the cost of team registration, materials, tools, trip costs\*, and other expenses.
+The cost to join the team is $400, which covers the cost of team registration, materials, tools, and other expenses.
 However, we do not want the fee to be a barrier to entry, so we offer financial assistance to waive the fee for students who need it.
 If you need financial aid, please reach out to one of the mentors.

 ## Subteams